kangqi-ni/kangqi-ni.github.io/_pages/about.md

 I am a first-year PhD student in Computer Science at the [University of North Carolina, Chapel Hill](https://www.unc.edu/), advised by [Prof. Tianlong Chen](https://tianlong-chen.github.io/).

-I earned my B.S. in Computer Science and B.A in Mathematics at Rice University, where I was advised by [Dr. Richard Baraniuk](https://richb.rice.edu/) and [Dr. Guha Balakrishnan](https://www.guhabalakrishnan.com/).
+I earned my B.S. in Computer Science and B.A. in Mathematics at Rice University, where I was advised by [Dr. Richard Baraniuk](https://richb.rice.edu/) and [Dr. Guha Balakrishnan](https://www.guhabalakrishnan.com/).
 Previously, I was also hosted by [Dr. Reid Simmons](https://www.cs.cmu.edu/~reids/) at the Robotics Institute, Carnegie Mellon University.

 My research broadly focuses on Language and Vision, especially in: